 “Hepatitis C treatment is currently unaffordable to most patients in need.
 The challenge now is to ensure that everyone who needs these drugs can access them,” says Dr Peter Beyer, Senior Advisor for the Essential Medicines and Health Products Department at WHO.
 “Experience has shown that a multi-pronged strategy is required to improve access to treatment, including creating demand for treatment.
 The development of WHO guidelines is a key step in this process.”

-The new guidelines make nine key recommendations.
+The 2014 guidelines make nine key recommendations.
 These include approaches to increase the number of people screened for hepatitis C infection, advice as to how to mitigate liver damage for those who are infected and how to select and provide appropriate treatments for chronic hepatitis C infection.

 Screening: WHO recommends a screening test for those considered at high risk of infection, followed by another test for those who screen positive, to establish whether they have chronic hepatitis C infection.